 Let’s face it.
 The advancement of technology today moves so fast that we have a hard time keeping up with it.
 By the time you get the new iPhone or Android model, there is already another one announced.
 If you buy a laptop that is one month old you have to update it several times just to be up to date.

 Mobile apps are being added to the app stores every day without notice.

 It really is overwhelming.
 But it doesn’t need to be.
 When you stay on top of technology and take the time to read on the latest trends (in your area of business) or find an expert that can recommend the best tech to use, it really will help your learning curve and cut down on the “catch up” research.

 Weekend Bucket List

 Take the time to make time for the important stuff in your life.
-Whether you do this on your lunch, at home, or part of your morning routines, you need to do it.
+Whether you do this on your lunch, at home, or as part of your morning routines, you need to do it.
 If you head into your weekend with the idea of getting something done, more than likely you will do it.

-By completing your Bucket List or part of it, you will walk into the new week with a sense of accomplishment, clear head, and weight off your shoulders.
+By completing your Bucket List or part of it, you will walk into the new week with a sense of accomplishment, a clear head, and weight off your shoulders.

 Side note, it is ok to pamper yourself a little for the crazy week you just put in, make sure to do this every once in a while.